ursatile/css4eng/212-column-based-layouts.md

 960 Grid System: <a href="/images/960-grid-layout.png">960-grid-layout.png</a></figcaption>
 </figure>

-Using predefined widths and `float`, you can create a very simple 960 grid system in less than 20 lines of code:
+Using predefined widths and `float`, you can create a very simple 960 grid system in under  20 lines of code:

-{% example 960grid.css %}
+{% example fixed-grid.css %}

 Here, you can see the effects of the various `col-*` classes applied to elements within a container:

-{% iframe 960-grid-site.html style="height: 30em; zoom: 70%;" %}
+{% iframe fixed-grid.html style="height: 22em; zoom: 70%;" %}

 > There's a `zoom: 70%` applied to the `iframe` for the demo here; open the example in a new window to see it at 1:1 size.

 Here's an example of a full site layout built around that 960 grid system:

-{% iframe guitar-garage-960-grid.html style="border: 2px solid #fff; height: 75em;" %}
+{% iframe guitar-garage-fixed.html style="border: 2px solid #fff; height: 75em;" %}

 ## Responsive Grids